 Effective January 1, 2014, we purchased the 5% minority ownership interests held by third-party members in Palmdale Medical Properties and Sparks Medical Properties, two LLCs in which we previously held noncontrolling majority ownership interests.
-As a result of these minority ownership purchases, we now own 100% of each of these LLCs and our Consolidated Statement of Income for the three months ended March 31, 2014 includes the revenues and expenses associated with each of these properties.
+As a result of these minority ownership purchases, we now own 100% of each of these LLCs and our Condensed Consolidated Statement of Income for the three and six months ended June 30, 2014 includes the revenues and expenses associated with each of these properties.
 Prior to January 1, 2014, these LLCs were accounted for on an unconsolidated basis pursuant to the equity method.
 Previously, Palmdale Medical Properties was included in our financial statements on a consolidated basis through June 30, 2013, as a result of a master lease arrangement with a wholly-owned subsidiary of UHS, which expired effective on July 1, 2013.
-Therefore, our Consolidated Statement of Income for the three months ended March 31, 2013, also included the revenues and expenses associated with Palmdale Medical Properties.
+Therefore, our Condensed Consolidated Statement of Income for the three and six months ended June 30, 2013, also included the revenues and expenses associated with Palmdale Medical Properties.

-The table below reflect the "As Adjusted" Statement of Income for the three months ended March 31, 2013, reflecting the revenue and expense impact of the consolidation of the Sparks Medical Properties as if it had been consolidated effective January 1, 2013, since our Consolidated Statement of Income for the first three months of 2014 includes the revenue and expenses associated with Sparks Medical Properties.
-As mentioned above, Palmdale Medical Properties was included in our financial statements on a consolidated basis through June 30, 2013, therefore, there is no "As Adjusted" presentation for Palmdale Medical Properties for the first three months of 2013.
+The tables below reflect the "As Adjusted" Statements of Income for the three and six months ended June 30, 2013, reflecting the revenue and expense impact of the consolidation of the Sparks Medical Properties as if it had been consolidated effective January 1, 2013, since our Condensed Consolidated Statement of Income for the three and six month periods of 2014 includes the revenue and expenses associated with Sparks Medical Properties.
+As mentioned above, Palmdale Medical Properties was included in our financial statements on a consolidated basis through June 30, 2013, therefore, there is no "As Adjusted" presentation for Palmdale Medical Properties for the three and six months ended June 30, 2013.
 There was no material impact to our net income as a result of the consolidation of these LLCs.